 Location: 8801 Abrams Road, Richardson, TX 75081

-Good to know: playground, trails.
+Good to know: inclusive playground, trails, fishing ponds.

 Parent tip: Richardson keeps this park in excellent shape year-round.
 Visit on a weekday morning for the quietest experience — weekends fill up fast once word spread about the inclusive playground.

-7. Jack Carter Park (Plano)
+7. Bob Woodruff Park (Plano)

 How we picked these